BA/MA Programs in Classical Studies

 All required courses for the Classical Studies BA/MA programs are 4 credit hours.

-Required courses are divided into four categories: classical civilization, ancient Greek, modern Greek, and Latin.
-Refer to the Classical Studies programs section of this Bulletin for the full list of courses and their categories that may be used to fulfill the requirements stated above and for information on the CAS foreign language requirement for classics majors.
+Note: Required BA courses are divided into four categories: classical civilization, ancient Greek, modern Greek, and Latin.
+Refer to the Classical Studies programs section of this Bulletin for the full list of courses and their categories that may be used to fulfill the requirements stated and for information on the CAS foreign language requirement for classics majors.

 On the graduate level, students must complete the requirements for the Graduate School of Arts & Sciences (GRS) MA in Classical Studies, which includes a minimum requirement of eight courses (32 credits):